-Beyond the models, simulations, and analyses demonstrated in this paper, there are several additional ways to extend this work to more sophisticated analyses that can aid in both vehicle and mission operation design.
-Extensions include:

-• The execution of parametric models to compute different performance parameters, using state machine and activity diagram simulations.
+Beyond the models, simulations, and analyses demonstrated in this paper, there are additional ways to extend this work to more sophisticated analyses that can aid in both vehicle and mission operation design.
+Extensions include: • Using ParaMagic to execute parametric models, such as compute different performance parameters, during state machine simulations in a given state and during transitions.

-• Wrapping STK models as parametric constraints and exe-
+• Wrapping STK models and AGI components as parametric constraints and execute using ParaMagic.

-cuting them using ParaMagic.
 This capability is in a prototype stage right now.

 • The simulations currently allow the model to be stepped through in time to aid in visualizing what is occurring with spacecraft behavior.
-In the future, extending this approach to include constraint-based solving would provide a more complete analysis.
-In particular, the different states can be constrained using constraint value properties specified by the constraint modeling.
+In the future, extending this approach to include constraint-based solving would give the full analysis picture.
+With simulation the different states can be constrained from occurring based on value properties received from the constraint modeling.
 With both methods working together, a dynamic approach of changing input values could be used to evaluate the equations and to visualize the behavior of the spacecraft based on input values.